yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 ## <a name="heroku"></a> Install Tyk API Gateway on Heroku

-Full Tyk installation can be deployed to Heroku dynos and workers using [Heroku Container Registry & Runtime][1] functionality.
+A full Tyk installation can be deployed to Heroku dynos and workers using [Heroku Container Registry & Runtime][1] functionality.
 This guide will utilise [Tyk Docker images][2] with a small amount of customisation as well as an external MongoDB service.

 ## <a name="prerequisites"></a> Prerequisites

 1. Docker daemon installed and running locally
-2. [Heroku account][3], free plan is sufficient for a basic PoC but not recommended for production usage
+2. [Heroku account][3], the free plan is sufficient for a basic PoC but not recommended for production usage
 3. [Heroku CLI][4] installed
 4. MongoDB service (such as [Atlas][5], [mLab][6], [Compose][7] or your own deployment), this guide is based on MongoDB Atlas but others should work as well
 5. [Tyk License][8] (note that in case of running multiple gateway dynos, license type must match)